topquark22/Plexorino/plexorino/README_mux16.md

 ## 74LS150 pinout and wiring

-- **En**: Input signal n
+- **En**: Input signal n.
+Include external pullup resistors if required.
 - custom: Per your use case.
-Include external pullup resistors if required.

 | pin | description |  wire to |
 |-----|-------------|---------|